-Opportunities exist at UCLA to apply for HIV pilot/seed research grants and international travel grants, through bodies such as the UCLA AIDS Institute/UCLA-Charles Drew University (CDU) Center for Aids Research (CFAR).
-These are competitive grants (typically offered annually) and can be an important way for fellows to launch or supplement international pilot HIV research projects.
+Opportunities exist at UCLA to apply for HIV pilot/seed research grants and international travel grants, through bodies such as the UCLA AIDS Institute/CFAR.
+These are competitive grants (typically offered annually), and can be an important way for fellows to launch or supplement international pilot HIV research projects.
 We work closely with fellows to submit high-quality proposals for these grants.

-There are a number of centers and institutes at UCLA that have cores which provide free consultations and support to fellows and junior faculty on a wide variety of research topics and methods, including the UCLA AIDS Institute/the Center for HIV Identification, Prevention and Treatment Services (CHIPTS), the UCLA-CDU CFAR, and Translation Science Institute (CTSI).
-We are well connected to these centers and can provide easy access to fellows.
+There are a number of centers and institutes at UCLA that have cores which provide free consultations and support to fellows and junior faculty on a wide variety of research topics and methods, including the UCLA AIDS Institute/CFAR; the Center for HIV Identification, Prevention and Treatment Services (CHIPTS), and the UCLA Clinical and Translation Science Institute (CTSI).
+We are well connected to these centers and can provide easy entrée to fellows.